fagan2888/Snake-database-on-mongodb-on-python/README.md

 requirements.txt files has all the libraries to be installed in order to make this work

-Run to src/program.py to run the system.
+Run src/program.py to run the system.
 I.e, create users register snakes/cages and book them....

 Navigate to src/data to make any change in the structure of documents like owners,snakes or cages